hizkifw/brittle/README.md

 # brittle

-A format that makes a file completely unreadable if even a single bit is wrong.
+A format that makes a file completely unreadable if any part of it gets corrupted.

 Usage:

-- `./brittle file.txt out.bin`
+- `python ./brittle.py file.txt out.bin`
-- `./brittle file.bin out.txt --decode`
+- `python ./brittle.py file.bin out.txt --decode`

-## What it does to the file
+## How it works

 ### Encoding